Parmesh-Weetech/Backend-Nest/README.md

 - Nullish coalescing operator or ??
 - this is used to tell that only returns a values of right side if left of this operator is null or undefined.

+## Generating tsconfig file
+- We can generate tsconfig file by firing command: `tsc --init`.

+- If you want to enable tsconfig file to check the whole project means all files then need to fire the command: `tsc` only no file name require.

+- We can also enable the watch mode by firing command: `tsc --watch`.

+- This will constant watch our folders and automatically generate the js files.